Disposing of Constructed Real Property Assets

 C. Has been destroyed or damaged beyond repair in a natural event, such as a fire or a storm;

-D. Is dangerous to people, likely to damage nearby structures, poses the probable release of contaminants to the environment, or creates a nuisance that attracts unwanted pests, for example;
+D. Is dangerous to people, is likely to damage nearby structures, poses the probable release of contaminants to the environment, or creates a nuisance that attracts unwanted pests;

-E. Has excessive maintenance costs, and its disposal will not have a significant adverse impact on field station mission accomplishment;
+E. Has excessive maintenance costs (Facility Condition Index (FCI) >0.5), and its disposal will not have a significant adverse impact on accomplishing the field station’s mission (see 372 FW 1 for the definition of FCI and what the thresholds mean);

 F. Fragments critical habitat for threatened or endangered species; or